 - Also, measure the pressure under which the brass ball valve will be operating.
 As a result, you can then purchase a brass ball valve best suited for the prevailing pressure.

-- Lastly, the brass ball valve should be perfect fit.
+- Lastly, the brass ball valve should be the perfect fit.

 Ensure that the ends of the brass ball valves fit perfectly to the openings of the pipes.